 Living on a tropical island is a dream for many.
 The fact that I get to call this island of Koh Samui home is quite superb.
 On any given day, you can snorkel, kayak, hike or let the wind in your hair whilst scooting around the island.
 There are many opportunities for farangs (foreigners) to find work on the island, but know that visas can be quite effort.
-Budget travellers can be happy here as well as luxury seekers.
+Budget travellers looking for cheap hostels can be happy here as well as those looking for luxury villa rentals on the beaches of Samui (offered through Tempston Luxury).
 Here are some things you all need to know…

 Koh Samui is definitely one of the more developed islands in Thailand.
 Tourists visit here in abundance and it has a firm footing as a luxury destination for food, hotels and activities such as yachting.
 You can find a simple bungalow near the beach for around less than 700 baht but it will not have a kitchen.
 If you are keen on just buying Thai food from the markets every evening, which is more than feasible and sometimes cheaper, then go for it.
 A one bedroom house with a kitchen is more likely to cost around 8000 baht and if you’re keen on a furnished place with TV, fridge and wifi included it will be over 10 000 baht.
 Find out if the property is paying private (approx. 6 baht per unit) or government rates for electricity ( 3 baht per unit) as this is not included in the rent and has to be paid at a Seven Eleven store.